jedevc/fyp-report/report.md

 ## Translation

-Once the Abstract Syntax Tree has been checked and transformed, we can convert it to a higher level representation, the block-chunk graph.
+Once the Abstract Syntax Tree has been checked and transformed, we can convert it to a higher-level representation, the block-chunk graph.
 In this representation, instead of merely representing the low-level syntax of the language, we more completely represent the relationships between individual blocks and their calls, and chunks and their variables.
 Whereas in the AST we